-B. Emergency Management Assistance Compact (EMAC) Membership
+b.
+Emergency Management Assistance Compact (EMAC) Membership

 In support of the National Preparedness Goal (the Goal), SHSP recipients must belong to, be in, or act as a temporary member of EMAC, except for American Samoa and the Commonwealth of the Northern Mariana Islands, which are not required to belong to EMAC at this time.
-All assets supported in part or entirely with FY 2022 HSGP funding must be readily deployable and NIMS-typed, when possible, to support emergency or disaster operations per existing EMAC agreements.
-In addition, funding may be used for the sustainment of core capabilities that, while they may not be physically deployable, support national response capabilities, such as Geographic/Geospatial Information Systems (GIS), interoperable communications systems, capabilities as defined under the Mitigation Mission Area of the Goal, and fusion centers.
+All assets supported in part or entirely with FY 2023 HSGP funding must be readily deployable and NIMS-typed, when possible, to support emergency or disaster operations per existing EMAC agreements.
+In addition, funding may be used for the sustainment of core capabilities that, while they may not be physically deployable, support national response capabilities, such as Geographic/Geospatial Information Systems, interoperable communications systems, capabilities as defined under the Mitigation Mission Area of the Goal, and fusion centers.

-C. Law Enforcement Terrorism Prevention Activities (LETPA)
+c.
+Law Enforcement Terrorism Prevention Activities (LETPA)

-Per section 2006 of the Homeland Security Act of 2002, as amended (6 U.S.C. § 607), DHS/FEMA is required to ensure that at least 25 percent of grant funding appropriated for grants awarded under HSGP's authorizing statute are used for LETPAs.
-For FY 2022, DHS/FEMA is requiring that at least 30 percent of grant funding appropriated under HSGP is used for LETPA.
-DHS/FEMA meets this requirement, in part, by requiring all recipients allocate at least 30 percent of the combined HSGP funds allocated under SHSP and UASI towards LETPAs, as defined in 6 U.S.C. § 607.
+Per section 2006 of the Homeland Security Act of 2002, as amended (6 U.S.C. § 607), DHS/FEMA is required to ensure that at least 25% of grant funding appropriated for grants awarded under HSGP's authorizing statute are used for LETPAs.
+For FY 2023, DHS/FEMA is requiring that at least 35% of grant funding appropriated under HSGP is used for LETPA.
+DHS/FEMA meets this requirement, in part, by requiring all recipients allocate at least 35% of the combined HSGP funds allocated under SHSP and UASI towards LETPAs, as defined in 6 U.S.C. § 607.
 The LETPA allocation can be from SHSP, UASI, or both.
-The 30 percent LETPA allocation may be met by funding projects in any combination of the six National Priority Areas identified above and any other investments.
-The 30 percent LETPA allocation requirement is in addition to the 80 percent pass-through requirement to local units of government and tribes, referenced below.
-The Preparedness Grants Manual includes additional information on project selection considerations and allowable activities for LETPA investments.
+The 35% LETPA allocation may be met by funding projects in any combination of the six National Priority Areas identified above and any other investments.
+The 35% LETPA allocation requirement is in addition to the 80% pass-through requirement to local units of government and tribes, referenced below.
+The Preparedness Grants Manual and Information Bulletin (IB) 473 include additional information on project selection considerations and allowable activities for LETPA investments.
+Also see Section D.14.f "Allowable Costs Matrix."